maandree/ponypipe/README.md

-Utility for ponifing (and deponyifing) text.
+Utility for ponifing (and deponifing) text.

 It replaces words should as ’everyone’ with ’everypony’.